zwang695/alexa-skills-list/skills/B017OBNE6O/README.md

 * *Alexa, open High Low.*

-* *Alexa, ask High Low to guess my number.*
+* *Alexa, ask high low to guess my number.*

-* *No, lower*
+* *Alexa, ask high low to think of a number.*

 This is the number guessing game of “higher or lower.”
-In this game, Alexa chooses a number between 1 and 100, you try to guess it, and she responds with “higher” or “lower.”
-Or you can play the other way around, where you choose a number, and Alexa guesses.
+You choose a number between 1 and 100 and Alexa will try and guess.
+You simply respond with "higher" or "lower".
+You can also play the other way around where Alexa chooses a number and you try to guess it.
+She will respond to your guess with "higher” or “lower.”
 To get started, ask High Low to guess my number, or ask High Low to think of a number.

 ***